polkadot-js/docs/docs/keyring/examples/sign-verify.md

 title: Sign & Verify Message
 ---

-The following example shows how to sign and verify a message with NaCl (pronouced "salt"), which is a Networking and Cryptography library used in util-crypto.
+The following example shows how to sign and verify a message with NaCl (pronounced "salt"), which is a Networking and Cryptography library used in util-crypto.

 ```javascript
 const {